 Curated by: Elena Volpato

 “It is not a theme or a language that unites the five artists present in this exhibition.
 It is rather the presence of a space of possibility within their works, which are almost always composed of at least two elements, two or more natures, two or more images that are not fully reconcilable with each other and linked by a bond of ambiguity that sometimes it becomes a clear relationship of contradiction.
-The emotional strength of their work, despite the great diversity of their progress, seems to arise from the vibration of that space generated between elements that cannot completely overlap, nor coincide in a univocal affirmation, that continue to slide over each other and demanding attention in spite of the other.
+The emotional strength of their work, despite the great diversity of their progress, seems to arise from the vibration of that space generated between elements that cannot completely overlap, nor coincide in a univocal affirmation, that continue to slide one over the other and demanding attention in spite of the other.

-It is the space of the human dimension that of contradiction, of the ambiguous overlapping of opposites, where each image leads its shadow by the hand, each word carries with it the impossibility of saying and each new emergence is a separation.
+It is the space of the human dimension that of contradiction, of the ambiguous superimposition of opposites, where each image leads its shadow by the hand, each word carries with it the impossibility of saying and each new emergence is a separation.